Why Did Syria Still Have Chemical Weapons?

 Do you have any sense of where we go from here?

 We’re in uncharted territory here.
 This could go in a lot of different directions.
 What were the results on the ground?
-Were there any Russian/Syrian/Hezbollah personnel killed?
+Were there any Russian, Syrian, or Hezbollah personnel killed?
 What does Russia do in response?
 What does Assad do in response?
 We’ll have to see.
 There’s a risk of escalation.
 The expectation of further punitive military strikes will still be there, on Trump.

 But the other interesting question is, how does the rest of the international community respond?
 The U.N.
 Security Council was in the process of trying to come to some agreement on a path forward.
 I think it’s unfortunate that President Trump did not let that process play out, because he cannot claim that that process was exhausted — that this was a measure of last resort, which he only pursued when other options were exhausted.
 So it will be interesting to see how and whether the U.N.
 Security Council picks up this debate.
 I think this strike will shatter the possibility for any agreements on the council.